Get free weekly resources from us!

 Red Mountain Community Church in Mesa, Arizona, celebrates spiritual births of people any age in the morning worship services by placing one silk rose in a vase on the platform for each new Christian.
 These remain throughout the year and start fresh each January 1st.

 Westwinds Community Church in Jackson, Michigan, has a similar ritual for all significant decisions.
-At Westwinds, any person making a significant spiritual decision or commitment writes his name on a rock.
-Then he places it in an ever-growing pile representing a solid foundation choice.
+At Westwinds, people who make a significant spiritual decision or commitment write their names on rocks.
+Then they place the rocks in an ever-growing pile representing solid foundation choices.

 The end of summer is a perfect time to plan a birthday party for all the children in your church who’ve become Christians during the year.
 Many times, these decisions seem to happen during summer vacation Bible school and camp programs.